 Why did Napoleon win the Battle of Austerlitz?

-The Battle of Austerlitz also known as the Battle of the Three Emperors was one of the most important battles in European History.
-It was also Napoleon’s greatest victory.
-At the battle, Napoleon’s employed a brilliant strategy to defeat the combined forces of the Russian and the Austrian Empires.
-The victory of the French stunned Europe and meant that they were masters of Europe, for a brief period of time.
-This article will discuss the reasons for the French victory, this will include Napoleon's military genius, the superiority of the French army and poor Allied decision-making.
+The triumph of the French stunned Europe and meant that they were masters of Europe for a brief period of time.
+This article will discuss the reasons for the French victory.
+This will include Napoleon's military genius, the French army's superiority, and poor Allied decision-making.

 In November of 1805, the French marched on Vienna and occupied it.
-The Austrian army knew it could not defeat Napoleon so it retreated to an area in modern-day the Czech Republic, here they met the Russian army under General Kutsov.
+The Austrian army knew it could not defeat Napoleon, so it retreated to an area in modern-day the Czech Republic, here they met the Russian army under General Kutsov.
 Here they waited for the Prussian army.
-Napoleon did not stay long in Vienna and marched forward to meet the allies before they were joined by the Prussians.
-He had swept aside all opposition but he was faced with many problems, his men had marched across Europe and needed rest, while worryingly his logistics were breaking down.
-His men were reliant up confiscating food from the locals, then there was the fact that the snows of winter were due and the French army had not established any winter quarters.
-Napoleon was eager for a quick battle or else he would have to retreat because of the weather and a shortage of supplies.
+Napoleon did not stay long in Vienna and marched forward to meet the allies before the Prussians joined them.
+He had swept aside all opposition, but he was faced with many problems.
+His men had marched across Europe and needed rest, while worryingly, his logistics were breaking down.
+His men were reliant up confiscating food from the locals.
+Then, the snows of winter were due, and the French army had not established any winter quarters.
+Napoleon was eager for a quick battle or would have to retreat because of the weather and a shortage of supplies.

 Battle of Austerlitz

 The two armies faced each other at Austerlitz on the 1st of December 1805.
-The allies made an attack against the French right.
-This was what Napoleon had expected, he had deliberately weakened it so as to entice the allies into an attack on this area.
-He simply ordered his right to hold on for as long as possible.
-The Allies initially made some headway and they drove the French from a small hamlet, but the French right retreated in an orderly manner and inflicted heavy casualties on the Russians and the Austrians.
-The French artillery was very accurate and efficient and it managed to at first slow the allies and later stopped their attack on the right.
+The allies attacked the French right.
+This was what Napoleon had expected.
+He had deliberately weakened it to entice the allies into an attack on this area.
+He ordered his right to hold on for as long as possible.
+The Allies initially made some headway, and they drove the French from a small hamlet.
+Still, the French right retreated in an orderly manner and inflicted heavy casualties on the Russians and the Austrians.
+The French artillery was very accurate and efficient, and it managed first to slow the allies and later stopped their attack on the right.
 A Corps under Davout then arrived and bolstered the right.
-Napoleon saw that the allies had weakened their center in order to attack his right.
+Napoleon saw that the allies had weakened their center to attack his right.

-Napoleon placed Lannes's V Corps at the northern end of the line, and Claude Legrand's Corps men at the southern end.
-He then placed Soult’s IV Corps in the center and this strengthened it greatly.
-This was a very complex maneuver but it was carried out efficiently and speedily thanks to the efficiency of the Grand Armee corps system.
-Then Napoleon ordered a corps under Davout to attack his right flank and this caught the allies by surprise, the Russian commander was drunk and soon the allies were in full retreat in this sector.
+Napoleon placed Lannes's V Corps at the northern end of the line, and Claude Legrand's Corpsmen at the southern end.
+He then placed Soult’s IV Corps in the center, and this strengthened it greatly.
+This was a very complex maneuver, but it was carried out efficiently and speedily thanks to the Grand Armee corps system's efficiency.
+Then Napoleon ordered a corps under Davout to attack his right flank, and this caught the allies by surprise, the Russian commander was drunk, and soon the allies were in full retreat in this sector.

 Around 8:45 AM, believing that the Allied center had been sufficiently weakened, Napoleon summoned Soult to discuss an attack on the enemy lines at the Pratzen Heights.
 Napoleon believed that ‘one sharp blow’ at this point could bring him victory.
 The Corps under Soult was thrown back after brave Russian resistance.
-However, Saint-Hillaire was able to sweep the Russians from the heights and this meant that the allies center had been broken .
+However, Saint-Hillaire swept the Russians from the heights, which meant that the allies center had been broken .
 A French cavalry attack was driven back on the left by the excellent Austrian cavalry.
 However, the center and the right of the Allied army was in full flight.
-The French sensing a total victory charged after the fleeing troops many Russians troops drowned in a marsh as they attempted to flee.
-The Austrian cavalry mounted an almost suicidal attack on the advancing French Corps and this may have saved the allies from complete annihilation.
+The French, sensing a total victory, charged after the fleeing troops' many Russian troops drowned in a marsh as they attempted to flee.
+The Austrian cavalry mounted an almost suicidal attack on the advancing French Corps, which may have saved the allies from complete annihilation.

 Aftermath of the Battle of Austerlitz